Two Upbuilding Discourses (1844): "Patience in Expectation"

+Kierkegaard's intention in the preceding discourse was to speak as if patience were outside a person.

 Criticism

-These upbuilding discourses were translated edifying discourses by David F. Swenson when he translated them in the mid-1940s.
-He wrote the following in his preface to this discourse.
-"The discourses appearing in the present volume constitute the fourth and fifth groups in the series of eighteen devotional addresses, and both groups were published in 1844.
+These discourses were translated by David F. Swenson in the mid-1940s.
+He wrote in his preface to this discourse: "The discourses appearing in the present volume constitute the fourth and fifth groups in the series of eighteen devotional addresses, and both groups were published in 1844.
 It may be of some interest to consider more particularly than has hitherto been done, the plan and purpose of these productions, paralleling as they do in time of publication the publication of the esthetic works.
 Unlike the latter, these addresses were published under Kierkegaard's own name, because as religious works he assumed personal responsibility for the views expressed, since their purpose was to indicate that from the beginning his writing had a religious motivation and plan, of which the esthetic works were also a part."